Got leaves? There are many options for handling fallen leaves at your home or business.

-- Provides important habitat for beneficial insects and small mammals through the winter
+- Provides critical habitat for beneficial insects and small mammals through the winter

 - Provides nesting materials for birds

-- Certain steam material (like that of sunflowers) provides habitat for native bees that bore into those types of stems for their homes
+- Stem material (like that of sunflowers) provides habitat for native bees that bore into those types of stems for their homes